EDI and eCommerce

 A Real-World Example: The Furniture Retailer

-• Customer Places an Order: When a customer finalizes their purchase on the eCommerce platform, the order details are automatically translated into an EDI purchase order and transmitted securely to the supplier's system.
+• The customer gives an order: When a customer finalizes his purchase on the ecommerce platform, the order details are automatically translated into an EDI purchase order and securely transmitted to the supplier's system.

-• Supplier Receives & Confirms Order: The supplier receives the purchase order electronically through EDI, verifies stock availability, and confirms the order with the retailer.
+• The supplier receives the order and confirms: the supplier receives electronically purchase order through EDi, the stock confirms the availability, and confirms the order with the retailer.

-• Shipment & Tracking Information: The supplier ships the furniture and sends a shipping notification with tracking information through EDI.
-This data is automatically integrated with the retailer's eCommerce platform, allowing the customer to track their order in real-time.
+• Shipment and tracking information: The supplier ships furniture and sends a shipping notification with trekking information through EDI.
+This data automatically integrates with the ecommerce platform of the retailer, allowing the customer to track his order in real time.

 The Future of EDI and eCommerce Integration

-• API Integration: APIs (Application Programming Interfaces) can act as a bridge between eCommerce platforms and EDI systems, enabling seamless data exchange and fostering even greater automation.
+• API Integration: APIs play a role of a bridge between eCommerce platforms and EDI systems which in turn enables smooth data exchange and which also promotes greater automation.

 To learn more about how Infocon Systems can take care of your EDI needs, please don’t hesitate to give us a call at +1 888-339-0722 or email sales@infoconn.com.
 We’d love to hear from you.